 - to provide you with a personalised browsing experience when using the Website;

-- to send you details of our other products and services which we think may interest you, unless you opt out as described at paragraph 9.1.3 below.
+- to send you details of our other products and services which we think may interest you, unless you opt out as described at section 9 below.
 You can control your email preferences on the settings page accessed through any email which we have sent you;

 - to tailor our advertising on social media to your use of the Website;